-A calendar (timetable) will be posted to D2L for all students, indicating dates, along with the activities, assignments, and exams scheduled for the course.
+A calendar (timetable) will be posted to Canvas and emailed to all students, indicating dates, along with the activities, assignments, and exams scheduled for the course.

-In Class Presentations and online PowerPoint Presentations:
+Online PowerPoint Presentations:

-There will be a study guide and one to two power point modules for each textbook chapter and/or topic.
-These will be found in the content of D2L.
-It is recommended that you study each chapter, take the chapter quiz and proceed on to the next chapter as outlined in the calendar.
+There will be one power point for each textbook chapter.
+These will be found in the content of Canvas.
+It is recommended that you read each chapter, review the power point, take the chapter quiz and proceed on to the next chapter as outlined in the calendar.
 Additional learning resources provided by the textbook publisher are available to the student online at DavisPlus.